Body recovered after house destroyed in suspected gas explosion

 House in Morriston area of Swansea destroyed and another badly damaged, leaving three people in hospital

-A body has been recovered from the scene of a suspected gas explosion that tore through a terraced street in a Swansea suburb on Monday morning.
+A man’s body has been recovered from the scene of a suspected gas explosion that tore through a terraced street in a Swansea suburb on Monday morning.

-Three people were taken to hospital after the blast which left two houses on Clydach Road in Morriston in ruins.
+Three people were taken to hospital after the incident which left two houses on Clydach Road in Morriston in ruins and forced the evacuation of as many as 120 residents from 30 properties.

-Neighbouring properties also suffered damage, while people reported feeling the blast as far as eight miles away.
+The huge blast shattered windows and stripped tiles from the roofs of neighbouring homes, while people reported feeling shockwaves as far as eight miles away.

-South Wales Police said on Monday evening a search at Clydach Road discovered the body of a man previously unaccounted for, and his family has been informed.
+South Wales Police said on Monday evening that a search on Clydach Road uncovered a man previously unaccounted for, and his family had been informed.

+Emergency responders were at the scene into the late hours after being called at 11.20am while local authorities set up a rest centre for affected residents at Morriston Memorial Hall.

+Local councillor Ceri Evans said the residents were “shocked” and felt “in limbo” as they waited to return to their homes, several of which suffered damage in the blast.

+Wales & West Utilities, which operates the gas network across Wales and parts of South West England, said it had sent engineers to Morriston to investigate, noting that the cause of the blast was not yet known.
+Local gas supplies would not be affected, the operator said.

-“An investigation will now get under way to establish the cause of the incident.
-The Health and Safety Executive has been informed,” the force said.
+Police launched their own investigation into the causes of the incident and said the Health Safety Executive had been informed.

-“A multi-agency command room is co-ordinating the emergency response to the incident at Swansea Central police station,” the statement added.
+“A multi-agency command room is coordinating the emergency response to the incident at Swansea Central police station,” the statement added.

-“A rest centre has been set up by the local authority at Morriston memorial hall to support those affected.”
+Throughout the day neighbours shared their fears for those who had been living in the houses that were destroyed in the blast.
+Naming Brian Davies as one of the affected residents, Andy Williams, who has lived on the street for 25 years, became emotional.

+He said: “He’s only lived here for a couple of years but I knew him well.

 The explosion reverberated deep into the Swansea valley.
 Ioan Humphreys lives eight miles away in Rhos, Pontardaw, and had just started a Microsoft Teams meeting when he heard the bang.